Professional Foul: Summary

 Eventually permitted to leave, the exhausted Anderson returns to the hotel where he overhears match reports being read by two different English journalists.
 At dinner that evening, McKendrick introduces the idea of "catastrophe theory," as well as inadvertently providing a philosophical criticism of the actions of Anderson, angering the protagonist.
-It is learned here that Chetwyn, like Anderson, had an ulterior motive for travel to Czechoslovakia.
+It is learnt here that Chetwyn, like Anderson, had an ulterior motive for travel to Czechoslovakia.
 Mrs Hollar then comes to the hotel and Anderson departs the dinner conversation to talk with her.

 In the street, Sacha, Pavel Hollar's young son explains what is happening in broken English.
 On observation of the emotional plight of the two, Anderson vows to do all he can to help.

 Anderson spends the evening thinking about his situation, eventually going to borrow Grayson's typewriter where he interrupts a drunken McKendrick lecturing an unimpressed crowd, including the footballers.
 McKendrick's criticisms of Broadbent's actions in the football match lead the footballer to punch McKendrick, knocking him out.

-At the colloquium the next day Anderson delivers a lecture which he wrote the evening before.
-The paper is not the one which he had earlier agreed to present, but one which speaks of the conflicts between the rights of individuals and the rights of the community, an allusion to his experiences in Czechoslovakia with Hollar.
+At the colloquium the next day, Anderson delivers a lecture which he wrote the evening before.
+The paper is not the one which he had earlier agreed to present but one which speaks of the conflicts between the rights of individuals and the rights of the community, an allusion to his experiences in Czechoslovakia with Hollar.
 The colloquium's chairman stops the potentially damaging criticism by staging a false fire alarm.

 In the play's penultimate scene, Anderson and Chetwyn's luggage is meticulously searched by officials whilst McKendrick breezes through.
 Nothing is found on Anderson, leading to questions surrounding the whereabouts of Hollar's thesis, however Chetwyn is found to be smuggling letters to Amnesty International and is detained.

 The final scene is similar to the way in which the play began.
 On the plane Anderson and McKendrick discuss the fate of Chetwyn and the events of the weekend.
 It is then revealed by Anderson that he took advantage of McKendrick's "Catastrophe Theory" by placing Hollar's thesis in McKendrick's bag whilst he was unconscious.
 In spite of McKendrick's role in Anderson's decision to commit his own professional foul, McKendrick is furious.
 Anderson concedes that McKendrick's anger is justified, but concludes by saying that ethical philosophy can be very complicated.